mseminatore/as16/README.md

 Rather than modify the original assembler code, I re-implemented the assembler as `as16` using Yacc/Bison.
 The original assembler used 2 passes over the source code to resolve forward references.
-In this implementation, I use a list of code fixups to track locations where back-patching of forward references is needed.
-The fixup pass takes place after a single pass through the source code is completed.
+In this implementation, I use a list of code fixups to track locations where back-patching of code containing forward references is needed.
+The fixup phase takes place after a single pass through the source code is completed.

 The `as16` assembler also adds several extensions in the form of additional pseudo-instructions.
 I've found these extensions to be helpful when